istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

 ## Configure a TLS ingress gateway using SDS

-In this section you will configure a TLS ingress gateway that fetches credentials from the ingress gateway agent via secret discovery service (SDS).
+You can configure a TLS ingress gateway to fetch credentials from the ingress gateway agent via secret discovery service (SDS).
 The ingress gateway agent is running in the same pod as the ingress gateway, and watches credentials created in the same namespace as the ingress gateway.
 Enabling SDS